about the site

 Discord: The least of all evils when it comes to messaging platforms, but still evil.
 I don't even message my close friends (see the Twitter section of my personal history above), so email is still preferred for personal communication!
 We can be Discord buds if we've emailed a bit, but I'm bad at holding long, real-time text conversations, sorry...

 Guestbook / Askbox: I am pleasantly surprised these get used.
 Response times again vary but because these reply boxes are usually smaller than an email reply box, I tend to write more quickly and thus reply faster.
-I always respond, unless you're rude or disagreeable of course!
+I try to always respond, unless you're rude or disagreeable, your question feels like it's in bad faith, or I simply have no idea how to respond to your message...!

 Cliques, listings, webrings: I am in a few!
 I'm hesitant to join more, but if something is particularly cute/resonant I will zoom over.